Rental property investors

 - You could be a seasoned property investor with a number of properties, considering your next move?

 Whether you are just starting out, or already have a number of rental properties, contact me now.
-I am a dedicated property investor myself, so I have personal experience as well as professional finance experience.
+I am a dedicated property investor myself, so I have personal experience as well as mortgage finance experience.
 I would be happy to have a discussion with you to identify how I can help you achieve your property investment goals.
+I have access to 80% funding for rental properties.

 In this section, read about the principles of property investing, some basic tax information and my own story of property investment.